Roy-lab/scRNAseq_NetInference/scripts/data_preprocessing/README.md

 Each of the input and output files consists of a single column which contains the corresponding gene names.

 ### Step 4: Regenerate Data
 We extract the subset of the expression data corresponding to the union geneset.
 Command: bash batchRegenDataset.sh
 However, please modify the values of the following variables in "batchRegenDataset.sh" according to your need.
 GENESET = The union geneset file containing the gene names on a single column.
 INFILE = Input expression file.
 OUTFILE = Output expression file.

 ### Step 5: Depth Normalize
 We perform depth normalization and transformation on the regenerated expression dataset.
 We use read\_filter=2000 (i.e. remove the cells that have less than 2,000 total reads) and normalize\_factor=10000 (i.e. a scaling factor of 10,000 during depth normalization).
 Command: matlab dodepthnorm
 Required scripts: {dodepthnorm.m, depthnorm\_seqdepthfilter\_func.m}

 ### Optional Step: Subsample
-For some of the datasets, we generate subsamples using 100 partitions and a partition size of (num_samples / 2)
+For some of the datasets, we generate subsamples.

 **Usage:**
 ./makePartitions [inputdata] [partitions] [outputdir] [partitionsize] [partitiontype] [orientation]

 * inputdata: Input expression file.
-Should not have It should be a tab separated file.
+It should be a tab-separated file.
 It must have the gene names.
-However, it must not have the cell barcodes In other words, the input file should contain the gene names and expression values only.
+However, it must not have the cell barcodes.
+In other words, the input file should contain the gene names and expression values only.
 * partitions: Number of partitions/subsamples to make.
-* outputdir: Output directory to store all files (this directory needs to be created before running this program).
+* outputdir: Output directory to store all the output files (this directory needs to be created before running this program).
 * partitionsize: Size of each subsample i.e. the desired number of cells in each subsample.
 * partitiontype: "rand" or "exclusive."
 The "rand" option will perform random subsampling without replacement and thus will produce subsamples that are potentially overlapping with each other.
 The "exclusive" option will generate non-overlapping subsamples.
 * orientation: "normal" or "transpose." normal means genes are on rows, samples are on columns. transpose means genes are on columns, samples are on rows.
 The input and output would have the same orientation.